 Learn how to make better decisions in avalanche terrain with the Colorado Mountain School.
 We teach a complete program of curriculum established by the American Institute for Avalanche Research and Education (AIARE) and are the world’s largest and most experienced AIARE provider.

-The AIARE 1 is a three-day / 24-hour introduction to avalanche hazard management.
+This AIARE 1 course is a three-day / 24-hour introduction to avalanche hazard management.

 Students can expect to develop a good grounding in how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn rescue techniques required to find and dig up a buried person (if an avalanche occurs and someone in the party is caught).